+There are some building considerations to factor in to your backyard design if you want to put a spa on the deck.
 Master Spas recommends that you have your deck evaluated by a qualified professional.
 The contractor will look at the structural integrity and make sure that the structure can support the hot tub.

 Related link: Download our Hot Tub Planning Guide.

-Age of the Materials
+Age of the materials

 If you are considering installing a hot tub on an existing deck, it’s important to take into account the age of the deck.
 The wood on an older deck might be weathered and need to be replaced.
 More than that, the construction standards might differ from today’s guidelines.
 Everything from lag screws to joist hangers to the location of the main beams can influence the structural integrity of the deck.

-Access to Deck
+Access to deck

 Stairs might be a great way to access the deck and hot tub from another part of your yard.
 However, the steps could also give strangers access to your deck.
 Depending on your backyard and neighborhood, you might not be concerned about a passersby.
 However, it is something to consider if your deck is near your master bedroom.

-Size of the Structure
+Size of the structure